 Upon receipt of notice of any meeting at which you are entitled to vote, or of any request for instructions or directions from you as holder of fractional interests in debt securities, common stock or preferred stock, the depositary will mail to you the information contained in that notice.
 Each record holder of the depositary shares on the record date will be entitled to instruct the depositary how to give instructions or directions with respect to the debt securities represented by that holder's depositary shares or how to vote the amount of the common stock or preferred stock represented by that holder's depositary shares.
-The record date for the depositary will endeavor, to the extent practicable, to give instructions or directions with respect to the debt securities or directions with respect to the debt securities or directions with respect to the debt securities or directions.
+The record date for the depositary shares will be the same date as the record date for the debt securities, common stock or preferred stock, as the case may be.
+The depositary will endeavor, to the extent practicable, to give instructions or directions with respect to the debt securities or to vote the amount of the common stock or preferred stock, as the case may be, represented by the depositary shares in accordance with those instructions.
 We will agree to take all reasonable action which the depositary may deem necessary to enable the depositary to do so.
 The depositary will abstain from giving instructions or directions with respect to your fractional interests in the debt securities or voting shares of the common stock or preferred stock, as the case may be, if it does not receive specific instructions from you.